-The social security number (SSN) is the method used for posting and maintaining the earnings and employment records of persons covered under the social security program.
+The social security number (SSN) is used for posting and maintaining the earnings and employment records of persons covered under the social security program.
 Employers withhold social security and Medicare taxes from their employees' paychecks and forward these amounts, along with the employer tax, to the IRS on a regular schedule.
-By the end of February (end of March if W-2 data is submitted electronically), employers file wage reports with the SSA showing the wages paid to each employee during the preceding year.
+By the end of February (end of March if Form W-2 data is submitted electronically), employers file wage reports with the SSA showing the wages paid to each employee during the preceding year.
 In turn, SSA shares this information with the IRS.
 SSA also sends weekly updates to IRS with information on newly established SSN records and corrected information for previously established SSN records.
 Reported earnings are posted to the worker's earnings record.
 When a worker or a worker's family member applies for social security benefits, the worker's earning record is used to determine the eligibility for benefits and the amount of any cash benefits payable.
 It is thus critical that employers maintain accurate, up-to-date SSN information on their employees to make sure each employee's earnings are correctly posted to that employee's earnings record.
+Since October 1999, SSA has been sending an annual statement to all workers over age 25 that includes their posted earnings and estimates of benefits, so workers may verify their earnings and better plan for retirement.